Fujifilm X100VI Real-World Review (2026) — Still the Ultimate Travel Camera?

 The X100VI has a solid ergonomic design, but I’ve added a SmallRig thumb rest and grip extension to make it truly comfortable for extended shoots.
 While the camera’s grip is fairly small on its own, these additions have made it much easier to handle for all-day use.

 The lack of a D-Pad is a minor drawback — the camera relies more on the touchscreen and joystick for adjustments — but most essential settings are still quick to access.
 I do prefer the XT5’s extra custom function buttons, but the X100VI’s small size and light weight make it ideal for travel.
 And with these accessories, it’s even better.
+If you want to set it up the way I use it — fast, intuitive, and ready for real-world shooting — you can download my free Fuji setup files and X100VI quickstart ebook here.

 👉 These are the essential accessories I’ve added to my X100VI to take it to the next level of comfort.